 These 10 time-savings tips can not only help you save time creating and storing your export documents, they can help your company stay compliant with export regulations.
 That's why documenting these steps in a written manual can help ensure that your company follows these procedures.

-The Bureau of Industry and Security (BIS) calls this plan an Export Management and Compliance Program (EMCP) and encourages all exporters to create such a plan and document that it's being followed for every export shipment.
-While there's no legal requirement to do so, having an EMCP plan in place—and documenting it's being followed—is a strong mitigating factor against penalties that can approach $25,000 or more.
+The Bureau of Industry and Security (BIS) calls this plan an Export Compliance Program (ECP) and encourages all exporters to create such a plan and document that it's being followed for every export shipment.
+While there's no legal requirement to do so, having an ECP plan in place—and documenting it's being followed—is a strong mitigating factor against penalties that can approach $25,000 or more.

 The Shipping Solutions Professional export documentation and compliance software can help you meet your export compliance responsibilities and document that you are doing so.
 Download a free trial version of the software to see how.

 This post was originally published in April 2015 and has been updated to include current information, links and formatting.